Appeared in Noted magazine, 2017

 ‘And I’m glad I’m not you,’ I said.

 She took another Anadin as we walked.
 I thought she shouldn’t have taken any more but I didn’t want to sound like her dad so I let her.
+She was nineteen years old.
 Her parents didn’t even know I existed.
-That I was eleven years older than their daughter.

 ‘I don’t like coming up here,’ Jane said.
 ‘You hear about these murders.
 Joggers always find dead bodies.’